Zyztem/NodeByte-Docs/README.md

 ## Local Development

-First, run `npm install` to install the dependencies.
+First, run `pnpm install` to install the dependencies.

-Then, run `npm run build` to build the site.
+Then, run `pnpm run build` to build the site.

-Last, run `npm run dev` to start the development server and visit localhost:3000.
+Last, run `pnpm run dev` to start the development server and visit localhost:3000.

 ## License